Morant1/Python_project-Youtube_to_Spotify/README.md

         return client_token
 ```

-- [x] Once your run the code,it will open an authorization panle in your web browser.
-Follow the link,log in and click on **agree** to authorize your app
+- [x] Once you run the code,it will open an authorization panel in your web browser.
+Follow the link,log in and click on **agree** to authorize your app.
-- [x] the next step will take your to redirect URI whitch may be a nonexistent page.
+- [x] The next step will take you to redirect URI which may be a nonexistent page (so don't worry...)
 - [x] Get your token [here](https://developer.spotify.com/console/post-playlist-tracks/?playlist_id=&position=&uris=):
-Click 'get token' and then select your scopes : "playlist-modify-private" and "playlist-read-private" and  request the token
+Click 'get token' and then select your scopes : "playlist-modify-private" and "playlist-read-private" and  request the token.

 - [x] **it's a wrap! you have everything you need to run the code.**